computations/SunStar/doc/writeup.md

 \texttt{tree.h}
 -------------------------------------------------------------------------------

+###Purpose

+This file implements the class `tree_t` (read "tree type"), which is intended to store both the topology and metric information about a tree.
+In particular, this class needs to support the ability to store metric information, and calculate distances between taxa.

+A major complication of `tree_t` is the need to support both rooted and unrooted trees.
+There are two reasons for this: Neighbor Joining produces unrooted trees, and input might be in the form of unrooted trees.
+It might be possible to side step the Neighbor Joining issue, but the requirement to take in unrooted trees from the user is something we need to support anyways.

+The support for unrooted trees also informs another requirement for `tree_t`, the ability to make minor modifications to the topology of a tree.
+Specifically, we need to be able to root a tree by a specified taxa called an outgroup.
+Therefore, there is a reroot functionality implemented.

+###Implementation

 At a high level, phylogenetic trees are implemented as doubly linked binary trees.
-This is to say, each node on the tree has a parent, and two children.
+This is to say, each node on the tree has a reference to a parent (if it exists), and references to two children (if they exist).
+Note that due to the nature of phylogenetic trees, nodes either have two children, or none.
 This also means that there is a sense of directionality towards the root.
-This makes finding paths between nodes easier, as we don't have to search in all directions to find the other node.
+This makes finding paths between nodes easy, as we can begin at leaf nodes and proceed towards the root.

 There is also an odd concept of an `unroot`.
 The `unroot` is the special node that is the root, for the sake of starting to find things on the tree, of an